 At the time, Home Depot's Greg George told the council that $250,000 would be an unprecedented requirement.

 "In our opinion, that's extremely aggressive," he said.

-Gallagher said earlier this week that it's "safe to say" that is still the opinion of Home Depot.
+Gallagher said it was "safe to say" that that was still the opinion of Home Depot.